cristianbarbici/sirius-qb/README.md

 To notify the proxy of new configuration, either restart it (the container _sir-cfg-itest-nginx_, if started via configs itest), or send it a *HUP* signal (which for nginx means to reload configuration)

     docker kill --signal HUP sir-cfg-itest-nginx`

+Also you need to set the environment variable WDS_SOCKET_PATH to indicate where the webpack development server websocket can be found, via `export WDS_SOCKET_PATH=/react/sockjs-node` before running `yarn start` or you'll get the error `WebSocket connection to 'ws://localhost:8000/sockjs-node' failed: Error during WebSocket handshake: Unexpected response code: 404`
+This error causes the hot reload feature to stop working.

+> Note: alternatively, change `location /react/sockjs-node` in nginx.conf to simply `location /sockjs-node`, but this makes it less clear to which application this location belongs.

 Now, if the Splat+React app is started via `yarn start` it will be available both at [http://localhost:3000/react](http://localhost:3000/react) (from where it cannot access the contract backend due to CORS policy issues) and via the proxy also from [http://localhost:8000/react](http://localhost:8000/react) (from where the browser accepts both the React app and the contract backend as having the same origin).